Information on COVID-19 (also known as coronavirus)

 All the latest information can be found at the NHS website and the official UK Government website.
 This includes information about the virus and what to do if you develop symptoms.

 Read tips for families from our Evelina London sleep team.

 Read ‘Coronavirus, a book for children’(PDF), a children's book created with help from Dr Sarah Carman, a clinical psychologist working in neurosciences at Evelina London.
 It has been published by Nosy Crow and is illustrated by Axel Scheffler.

 Information for children is available on the BBC Newsround website, including specific advice if children are feeling upset by the news.

 The World Health Organisation (WHO) have provided advice for parents and carers to support with children feeling stressed by the coronavirus situation (PDF).

 Further information about the services at Guy’s and St Thomas’ is available on the Guy’s and St Thomas’ website.

-You will find the latest information on avoiding catching or spreading coronavirus on the NHS website www.nhs.uk/coronavirus.
-Please also follow the advice of our staff when you are in our hospital.
+You will find the latest information on avoiding catching or spreading COVID-19 on the NHS website www.nhs.uk/coronavirus.